 At first, I tended to fill the technical interviews with lots of in-depth technical questions about the specific frameworks we were using.
 I wanted to see if the candidate knew the nitty-gritty of our stack.
 I soon realized that this tactic was too detailed, so I changed my interviews to be more high-level, asking problem-solving questions instead.
 An example would be a string-reversing function on a whiteboard.(Spoiler alert: since it's whiteboarded, it can't be compiled).
 After a few more iterations and lots of feedback I began to ask myself: What do I need the technical interview to achieve?
-I realized we were running our interviews to prove how much smarter we were than the candidate or to catch them out on all the things they didn’t know.
+I realized we were running our tech interviews to prove how much smarter we were than the candidate or to catch them out on all the things they didn’t know.
 And that’s not what interviews are for.
-Treating your candidates like the humans they are is the key to conducting a great interview.
+When hiring programmers, treating your candidates like the humans they are is the key to conducting a great interview.

 Fast forward ten years, 35 successful tech hires, and many good (and bad) onsite interviews later, I’ve learned that the real goal of technical interviews is to both inform your hiring decision and convince the candidate that they want to work with you.